-The third phase of acupuncture treatment occurs after egg collection (roughly day 14-16) and is aimed at reducing the effects of medication by reducing swelling and abdominal bloating.
+The third phase of acupuncture treatment occurs after egg collection (roughly day 14-16) and is aimed at reducing the effects of medication, such as swelling and abdominal bloating.
 Directing energy and blood to the abdomen is also thought to promote healing, as well as prepare the endometrium for transfer of the embryo.

 The next phase of the IVF cycle is embryo transfer (roughly day 19).
 Acupuncture treatment may be offered on the same day both before and after transfer.
 This depends entirely on the wellbeing of the individual, as acupuncture treatments are aimed at relaxing the patient and reducing the stress response to encourage implantation of the embryo during IVF.

 The final stage is implantation.
 This occurs roughly 4-8 days after the embryo transfer, around the time the embryo would naturally implant in the uterus.
-The focus of acupuncture treatment is directing blood to the uterus to ensure there is a thick, nutrient rich lining for the embryo to attach and grow.
+The focus of acupuncture treatment is directing blood to the uterus, where a thick, nutrient rich lining is necessary for the embryo to attach and grow.
 Relaxation is also a key focus to ensure energy isn’t being unnecessarily diverted during the IVF cycle.

-Another benefit of acupuncture treatment for IVF is being able to explain how the cycle is unfolding to an acupuncturist, describe if and where it is varied from past cycles, and how the individuals wellness is in general.
-It can be very valuable information whilst going through the IVF process.
-Acupuncturists can offer opinions, advice, and emotional support when partners are less available.
+Many of our female clients report that acupuncture treatment for IVF gives them the opportunity to talk about how the cycle is unfolding, if and where it is varied from past cycles, and their physical and emotional wellbeing in general.
+This can be very valuable whilst going through the IVF process, as acupuncturists have a solid understanding of the whole process due to their training, and can offer lifestyle advice and emotional support when partners are less available.
 Acupuncturists can also answer any queries you may have and guide you through the process to ensure your IVF treatment goes as smoothly as possible.

 Gut health is an increasingly popular topic.
 So many of us in the western world are suffering from less than optimal digestive function and this is affecting many important functions within the body.
 Diet, lifestyle, stress, allergies, intolerances and many other factors all contribute to a complex digestive relationship.
 But did you know this relationship has a huge impact on your happiness?
 Yep, that’s right - your happiness can be directly affected by your digestive health.Read More